Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps: Preliminaries

-For $x \geq 0$, up to the upper limit on the support of $\mu$, define $\beta = \beta_\mu$ by
+For $x \geq0$, up to the upper limit on the support of $\mu$, define $\beta= \beta_\mu$ by

-Then $\beta$ is an increasing function with $\beta(x)<x$.
+Then $\beta$ is an increasing function with $\beta(x)<x$, see Figure \ref{fig1}.
 Where the $\armin$ is not uniquely defined it is not important which value we choose.
-However, we fix one by insisting that $\beta$ is right continuous, or equivalently by choosing the largest value for which the minimum is attained.
+However, we fix one by insisting that $\beta$ is right-continuous, or equivalently by choosing the largest value for which the minimum is attained.
 Observe that at $x=0$, $\beta$ takes the value of the infimum of the support of $\mu$.
 For $x$ equal to, or to the right of, the upper limit on the support of $\mu$ we set $\beta(x)=x$.

-For an increasing function $\beta:\R^+ \mapsto \R$ with $\beta(x) \leq x$ let $\tau_\beta$ be given by
+For an increasing function $\beta\dvtx \R^+ \mapsto\R$ with $\beta(x) \leq x$ let $\tau_\beta$ be given by